ILIAS-eLearning/ILIAS/components/ILIAS/Membership/README.md

   - The setting 'Limit Number of Members' is enabled, and 'Minimum Number' is set greater than zero.
-  - The 'Start' of the course's/group's 'Period of Event' is either not set or is in the past.
+  - The 'Start' of the course's/group's 'Period of Event' is either not set or is in the future.
   - If the setting 'Latest Exit Date' is set, it is in the past.
 If it is not set, the 'End' of the 'Limited Registration Period' is set and in the past.
 - The previous conditions are evaluated when the cron job is executed.